nomenarkt/lamina/README.md

 # Lamina

-Lamina is a modern SaaS platform scaffolded in Go, using clean architecture principles, dependency injection, and full TDD.
+📚 Lamina is a modular, scalable SaaS designed for aviation and logistics companies to manage flight crew scheduling and transport operations efficiently.

 ## 🚀 Features